Ferris Jennings

 Ferris Gordon Jennings (November 10, 1913 - December 22, 1995) was an American football, baseball and basketball player.
 He played college football at the quarterback and safety positions for the University of Michigan in 1934 and 1936.
 He was the starting quarterback for the 1934 Michigan Wolverines football team.
 Jennings also played for the Michigan Wolverines men's basketball and Michigan Wolverines baseball teams between 1935 and 1937.

-Early years
+Early life

 Jennings was born in Michigan in 1913.
 His father, Ray Floyd Jennings, was a public school teacher in Charlton Township, Michigan, and later in Ann Arbor, Michigan.
 He attended Ann Arbor High School where he was selected as an all-state quarterback in 1932.
 He also received all-state honors in basketball.

 University of Michigan

 In 1933, Jennings enrolled at the University of Michigan.
 As a sophomore, he played for the 1934 Michigan Wolverines football team.
 After a 16-0 loss to Michigan State in the first game of the season, head coach Harry Kipke named Jennings as the team's starting quarterback.
 Jennings was the team's starting quarterback in the remaining seven games of the 1934 season.
 He also played at the safety position on defense.

 Jennings began the 1934 season weighing 137 pounds, but boosted his weight to 140 pounds by the time he took over as the starting quarterback.
 Press coverage regularly referred to him as "Little Ferris Jennings."
 In its pre-season football review, one magazine wrote: "For contrast there's a little Ann Arbor boy, Ferris Jennings, who will be at least second choice for quarterback, weighing 137 pounds.
 This is not the ready-made team that Michigan boasted a year ago or two years ago."

 Jimmy Donahue, a syndicated sportswriter for the Newspaper Enterprise Association, wrote: "Another miniature edition of a gridder brought Michigan out of the doldrums to victory over Georgia Tech recently.
 He is 140-pound Ferris Jennings, who was so far down on the list at the beginning of the season that Coach Harry Kipke forgot all about him -— until Renner's injury and casualties to other signal callers forced him to call out the rear guard.
 The sophomore turned into a sensation ..."

 Jennings gained national acclaim when he scored the first touchdown of the year for Michigan in a 9-2 win over Georgia Tech.
 Jennings returned a punt 66 yards for the game-winning touchdown.
 Jennings' touchdown against Georgia Tech proved to be the first of only two touchdown scored by the Wolverines during a 1934 season in which the team finished with a record of 1-7.